OpenTranslationBible/open-bible/en-GB/43.John/md/john-09.md

 ## John 9:38

-Then the man said, “Lord, I believe,” and he worshipped Him.
+The man responded, “Lord, I believe,” and he honoured Him.

 ---

 ## John 9:39

-Jesus said, “For judgment I have come into this world, so that the blind will see and those who see will become blind.”
+Jesus said, “I have come into this world for judgment, so that those who are blind will see and those who see will become blind.”

 ## John 9:40